-How do these vision and planning exercises work?
+How do our vision and planning tools work?

 The vision and planning exercises in our courses and programs combine elements of three powerful tools to support you in finding your most creative and accurate self-expression.